Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Conditions for long-range dependence

 \section{Conditions for long-range dependence}

 The scale invariance of the frequency power spectral density is related to the self-similarity properties of the underlying distribution of pulse durations.
-In this section we revisit the distributions defined in \Secref{sec:P-tau-variants} and identify at which parameter ranges the emergence of long-range dependence is expected.
+In this section, we consider the distributions defined in \Secref{sec:distributed-Ptau} and \Appref{sec:psd-other-Ptau}, and we identify the parameter ranges at which long-range dependence is expected to emerge.
+The results are summarized in Table~\ref{tab:alpha-regimes-expected-scaling}.